University of Siegen

 The University of Siegen (Universität Siegen) is a public research university located in Siegen, North Rhine-Westphalia and is part of the Deutsche Forschungsgemeinschaft, a society of Germany's leading research universities.
-The University was founded in 1972.
-18,618 students were enrolled at the university as of the year 2017.
+The university was founded in 1972.
+As of 2017, 18,618 students were enrolled at the university.

 History

 Siegen's heritage as a centre for education and research dates back to the 16th century.
 In 1536, William I, Count of Nassau-Siegen charged Saxon educator and theologian Erasmus Sarcerius with the task of establishing a Latin school.
 During the period 1594 to 1599/1600 and 1606 to 1609, the Calvinist-Reformed Herborn Academy (Academia Nassauensis) moved from Herborn to Siegen, where it was accommodated in the buildings of the lower castle.

 "Wiesenbauschule"

 In 1853, Wiesenbauschule landscaping school was established, which soon gained a reputation outside of its local area.
 Here, landscaping and land improvements including irrigation techniques and the drainage of meadows were taught, so as to help enhance the yields from farmland.
 This was of particular importance in the Siegerland region because the high demand for charcoal for the regional ironworks meant that most areas were woodland.
 As a result, limited areas were suitable for cattle breeding, so that research into enhancing the yields from the limited amount of meadowland had to be researched.

 Following World War Two, the school's focus shifted towards civil engineering, and, in 1962, it was renamed Staatliche Ingenieurschule für Bauwesen (State School of Civil Engineering).